 Work on it every day, but don’t do the same things every time.

 People spend a significant portion of their lives talking about success but never quite achieve it.
 Look a layer deep, and you find they had been wishing often and working hard while doing the same things over and over.

 It is never too late to change what you are doing, but it’s hard to change if you haven’t planned your lifestyle ahead.

 People who always fall short of success often skip re-configuring their lives.
 Instead, they stick to what they have always done.

 When you know how far you can push yourself, you can estimate the actual quantum of work you can take on.
-It helps you in becoming more efficient at organizing your day and reaching your goals without feeling exhausted.
+It helps you become more efficient at organizing your day and reaching your goals without feeling exhausted.